 Cannabis is an extremely complex plant, with hundreds of different cannabinoids and other compounds that interact with the external environment in which they are kept.
-Things such as oxidation, UV exposure, temperature, and moisture exposure can all affect the shelf life, potency, and taste of your cannabis once you bring it home.
+Things such as oxidation, UV exposure, temperature, and moisture can all affect the shelf life, potency, and taste of your cannabis once you bring it home.
 Seems pretty important right?!

 Temperature plays a big role in storing your cannabis as well.
-You want to aim for a comfortable range – the normal room temperature in your apartment, house, or living quarters is completely fine!
-What you want to avoid are extreme temperatures – so don’t leave your cannabis on a sunny windowsill or put it in the freezer!
+You want to aim for a comfortable range; the normal room temperature in your apartment, house, or living quarters is completely fine.
+What you want to avoid are extreme temperatures, so don’t leave your cannabis on a sunny windowsill or put it in the freezer.

-Another very important part of storing cannabis is the moisture levels within the container.
+Another very important part of cannabis storage is the moisture levels within the container.
 If moisture is present, not only can cannabinoids and terpenes be destroyed, but it makes the perfect breeding ground for mold and mildew.
 No one wants to smoke that!